cSh4rk/cSh4rk.github.io/books/_posts/2024-09-16-cant-hurt-me-master-your-mind-and-defy-the-odds.md

 * * *
 This is a great motivational book that shows we have far more mental and physical capacities than we usually feel and we can achieve far greater goals if we try harder than usual, written by a man who has lived what he's talking about.

-The 40% percent rule mentioned in the book is eye-opening, that most of us usually tap into only 40 percent of our capabilities and this is the point our body and mind tells us it's enough and we need to stop, but we can surpass this point and achieve far greater outcomes if we have trained our mind good enough.
+The 40% percent rule mentioned in the book is eye-opening, that most of us usually tap into only 40 percent of our capabilities and this is the point our body and mind tell us it's enough and we need to stop, but we can surpass this point and achieve far greater outcomes if we have trained our mind good enough.

 Goggins makes us more familiar with our powerful mind and body with his real-life experiences and stories that are beyond what most of us think are humanly possible yet almost all of us can achieve.